Framework-R-D/phlex-design/doc/ch_conceptual_design/hof_operators.rst

 |                                                       | :math:`\textit{part}: \{\iset{c}\} \rightarrow \mathbb{P}(\iset{c})` |                        |
 +-------------------------------------------------------+----------------------------------------------------------------------+------------------------+

-As mentioned in :numref:`functional_programming:Sequences of Data and Higher-Order Functions`, a *fold* can be defined as a transformation of a sequence of data to a single value:
+As mentioned in :numref:`ch_preliminaries/functional_programming:Sequences of Data and Higher-Order Functions`, a *fold* can be defined as a transformation of a sequence of data to a single value:

 .. math::
    d = \fold{f}{\textit{init}}\ \sequence{c}{c}